tier2tickets/Knowledge-Base/content/integration/freshdesk.rst

 Freshdesk / Freshservice Documentaion
 =============================================
-This guide will show you how to set up FreshDesk / FreshService to work with your new Helpdesk Buttons.
+This guide will show you how to set up FreshDesk / FreshService to work with your new Helpdesk Buttons in as few as 15 minutes.

 Integration
 -------------------